ed-kung/CSUN-Econ-433/labs/lab03/README.md

 However, the script has errors.
 You have to fix the script so that it runs and accomplishes its tasks accurately.

+### Instructions

+1. Start a new script.
+2. Copy and paste the above code block into your new script.
+3. Try running the code with `CTRL+SHIFT+ENTER`.
+Look at the error messages you get.
+4. Fix the script.
-Show me the script and its output, then take the lab quiz, to be dismissed.
+5. Run the script and show me the output.
+6. Take the lab quiz.

+If you don't have time to finish today, you can submit your quiz and take the lab quiz by next Monday to receive up to 80% credit.

 ## Takeaways